 Early Bubble Continuous Positive Airway Pressure Therapy for Premature Neonates with Respiratory Distress Syndrome

-Objective: To determine the improved outcomes by early introduction of bubble continuous positive airway pressure (CPAP) in preterm neonates.
+Objective: To determine the outcome of preterm neonates with the early introduction of bubble continuous positive airway pressure (CPAP).

-Conclusion: CPAP is of valuable importance in low resource countries with lack of ventilators and provides adequate and conservative method of treatment of mild to moderate RDS for preterm neonates, however in cases of severe RDS intubation and mechanical ventilation is often necessary.
+Conclusion: CPAP is of valuable importance in low resource countries with a lack of ventilators and provides an adequate and conservative treatment method of mild to moderate RDS for preterm neonates.
+However, in cases of severe RDS, intubation and mechanical ventilation are often necessary.

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.